CraftAcademyLabs/ca_course/extras/model_view_controller.md

 It’s more fun to imagine a story with “fat model, skinny controller” instead of a sterile “3-tiered architecture”.
 Models do the grunt work, views are the happy face, and controllers are the masterminds behind it all.

-* The browser makes a request, such as http://mysite.com/video/show/15
+* The browser makes a request, such as http://localhost:9292/project/show/15

-* The web server (mongrel, WEBrick, etc.) receives the request.
+* The web server (WEBrick, etc.) receives the request.
 It uses routes to find out which controller to use: the default route pattern is “/controller/action/id” as defined in config/routes.rb.
 In our case, it’s the “video” controller, method “show”, id “15″.
 The web server then uses the dispatcher to create a new controller, call the action and pass the parameters.

 * Controllers do the work of parsing user requests, data submissions, cookies, sessions and the “browser stuff”.
 They’re the pointy-haired manager that orders employees around.
 The best controller is Dilbert-esque: It gives orders without knowing (or caring) how it gets done.
 In our case, the show method in the video controller knows it needs to lookup a video.
 It asks the model to get video 15, and will eventually display it to the user.